apostrophecms/docs/docs/reference/api/pages.md

 The optional `_copyingId` property may be added to the **body** of the request, e.g. included in the `data` object shown above.
-If this property contains the `_id` of an existing page, same type, the properties of that page will be applied first as defaults, and then overridden by any other properties present in the body.
+If this property contains the `_id` of an existing page, the properties of that page will be applied first as defaults, and then overridden by any other properties present in the body.

 In addition, this value becomes the `copyOfId` property of the new page.